Shopping in Rome? Take a break from sightseeing and hit up the shopping scene.

 #8 Il Mercato di Traiano

-Il Mercato di Traiano, also known as the Trajan’s Market, is an ancient Roman marketplace located in the historic center of Rome, near the Colosseum.
-This indoor market is a great place to shop for Italian souvenirs and gifts, such as leather goods, ceramics, and jewelry.
+Il Mercato di Traiano, also known as Trajan’s Market, is an ancient Roman marketplace located near the Colosseum in Rome’s historic center.
+Moreover, it’s a great spot for shopping Italian souvenirs like leather goods, ceramics, and jewelry.
+However, keep in mind that it’s closed on Mondays, but entry is included with the Omnia Card or Roma Pass.

 #9 Porta Portese Market

-Porta Portese Market is the largest open-air market in Rome, located in the Trastevere neighborhood.
-It is held every Sunday and is a great place to shop for a wide variety of goods, including vintage clothing, furniture, and other unique items at affordable prices.
+Porta Portese Market, the largest open-air market in Rome, is located in the Trastevere neighborhood and takes place every Sunday.
+It’s an excellent spot for shopping a wide range of goods, including vintage clothing, furniture, and other unique items at affordable prices.

-Keep in mind that the market can get quite crowded, so it’s best to go early to avoid the crowds and have more options to choose from.
-Also, as with most flea markets, haggling is common practice, so be ready to negotiate prices.
+However, be aware that it can get quite crowded, so arriving early is recommended to avoid the crowds and have more options.
+Additionally, as with most flea markets, haggling is common, so be prepared to negotiate prices.

 #10 Mercato Centrale

 This indoor market is a great place to shop for fresh produce, meats, cheeses, and other food items.
-The market is split into two levels, with the lower level devoted to fresh produce, meat, and seafood, while the upper level is home to a variety of food vendors selling everything from fresh pasta and pizza to traditional Roman street food.
-Known for its high-quality products and excellent selection of local specialties, Mercato Centrale is the perfect place to explore and discover hidden gems, from fresh produce to traditional Roman specialties.
+The market has two levels: the lower level offers fresh produce, meat, and seafood, while the upper level hosts food vendors selling everything from fresh pasta and pizza to Roman street food.
+Mercato Centrale is known for its high-quality products and local specialties, making it the perfect spot to explore and discover hidden gems.

 Still not convinced if Rome should be your next trip destination?
 You can even discover Rome in 2 days!
 A lot of hidden gems to discover!